, Answering FAQ'sTurboTax Employee

 There's a couple of ways to file your federal extension with the IRS.

-Finally, you can download Form 4868 from the IRS website, print it out (4 pages), and mail it in before the deadline.
+Finally, you can download Form 4868 from the IRS website, print it out, complete the form, and mail it in before the deadline.
 Complete instructions are on the printout.

 If you used TurboTax Easy Extension to e-file your tax extension or you do not plan to use TurboTax to file your state tax return, click here for state-specific extension instructions.